-Nelson received her B.A. in Italian from the University of California-Santa Cruz, her M.A. in Italian from the University of California-Los Angeles, and her M.A. in Classics and M.L.I.S. from the University of Kentucky, and her Ph.D. from the University of Florida.
+Nelson received her B.A. in Italian from the University of California-Santa Cruz, her M.A. in Italian from the University of California-Los Angeles, her M.A. in Classics and M.L.I.S. from the University of Kentucky, and her Ph.D. from the University of Florida.

 For more information regarding the ACRL ESS De Gruyter European Librarianship Study Grant, or a complete list of past recipients, please visit the awards section of the ACRL website.

 The Association of College & Research Libraries (ACRL) is the higher education association for academic libraries and library workers.
 Representing more than 10,000 individuals and libraries, ACRL (a division of the American Library Association) develops programs, products, and services to help those working in academic and research libraries learn, innovate, and lead within the academic community.
 Founded in 1940, ACRL is committed to advancing learning and transforming scholarship.
 Find ACRL on the web, Facebook, Twitter, Instagram, and YouTube.